aspects-quantum/ring-clock/README.md

-# cqed-clock
+# Ring clock
-Repository containing all cQED Clock related simulation code in python
+Repository containing all Ring Clock related simulation code in python necessary for reproducing the results.